GP Connect FoT clinical safety principles

 Demographic cross checking

 Consumer systems must compare the returned structured patient demographic data (supplied by the provider system as structured data) against the demographic data held in the consumer system.
-If differences exist then the consumer system must show an alert/warning and provide details of which fields/values are different between the two systems.
+If differences exist, the consumer system must show an alert/warning and provide details of which fields/values are different between the two systems.